clockworkgeek/Magento-Extra-RESTful/docs/Products.md

   - `sku`: A string that will be appended to the product's SKU if this value is selected.
   - `sort_order`: Integer.
   - `title`: Store-specific text to be displayed to end user.
-  - `value`: Use this ID when adding product to cart.
+  - `value_id`: Use this ID when adding product to cart.

 ### Example